How we build

 - HCD-FRAMEWORK.md

-The internal working reference: 5 principles, 8 anti-patterns, weekly/monthly/quarterly cadence, 5 marketing authenticity tests.
+The Bothy-specific working reference: 5 principles, 8 anti-patterns, cadence, 5 marketing authenticity tests.
+The studio-level version of this lives at coach-house-hcd above.

 - HCD-SELF-AUDIT.md